-Joe Conlin, who served as associate head coach/offensive coordinator at Yale for the past four years, was named head football coach at Fordham University on December 22, 2017.
+Joe Conlin, who served as associate head coach/offensive coordinator at Yale for four years, was named head football coach at Fordham University on December 22, 2017.

-Conlin, who completed his sixth season at Yale in 2017, was named the Joel E. Smilow '54 Offensive Coordinator at the school in 2014.
+Conlin, who spent six seasons at Yale, was named the Joel E. Smilow '54 Offensive Coordinator at the school in 2014.

 In 2017, Yale ended a 37-year drought when it beat Harvard 24-3 in the 134th edition of The Game to win the Ivy League Title.
 Yale improved from 3-7 in '16 to 9-1 in '17 and its offense improved in nearly every key statistical category under Conlin's leadership.